marxide/wine_wiki_site/devspace/log.md

 - [x] create dev branch
 - [x] reset prod (main) to same as prod env.
-- [ ] bisect dev branch to seperate non-migation changes from migration changes
+- [x] bisect dev branch to seperate non-migation changes from migration changes
 - [ ] test non-migration branch and push successful changes to prod
 - [ ] leave other changes on migration branch.

 What are the changes to be bisected?
 What is the strategy?

+## Wine List Development - Lost Some Logs

+2025-08-02 15:04

+Lost some logs when checking out main from dev. didnt know that could happen.
+Anyway, setup of the dev/main branches is complete and the migration commits separated out.
+Now need to move the commits into main from dev and test.
+The question is what is the best way to do that, rebase or merge?

+Rebase is used to make main look like its built on top of dev, rewriting the history. dont want that. merge or cherry-pick.
+Cherry-pick for subsets, merge for everything.
+We can test it by branching main, cherrypicking then rebasing.